-If you’re wondering why ‘reef-safe’ is essential: there are a ton of articles about the impacts of sunscreen on the coral reefs.
-National Geographic estimates, ‘14,000 tons of sunscreen are thought to wash into the oceans each year’.
+If you’re wondering why ‘reef-safe is essential: there are a ton of articles about the impacts of sunscreen on coral reefs.
+National Geographic estimates, 14,000 tons of sunscreen are thought to wash into the oceans each year’.
 The harmful chemicals in non-natural sunscreen are oxybenzone and oxtinoxate.
-They kill off corals reefs when absorbed and have hormone disruption impacts in humans.
+They kill off coral reefs when absorbed and have hormone disruption impacts in humans.
 Overall, products like that don’t feel safe around my family and friends!

 If you’re looking for a comfortable waterproof backpack: this one is only $16 and has over 6k good reviews on Amazon.
 The best thing about this bag is that while yes, it’s a great lightweight day bag (perfect for waterfall hikes), it’s also great for backpacking.
 Many times when we were backpacking through Italy, we didn’t need our full backpacks.
 (A 40 L backpack is better off left in an Airbnb for the day!)
 So while we left our bags – the day bags were terrific to be able to throw down in the sand or a bus floor on our adventures.
 If you look at the image to the left of the backpack – you’ll also notice that it also folds up to become pretty compact!